|Chance of rainfall within district|

 50% to 75%

 The hemispheric long wave pattern has remained stable in recent weeks.
-There are five main troughs.
-Currently the most significant troughs are near the longitudes of South Africa, the Indian Ocean, eastern Australia, the south Pacific, and the southeast Pacific.
+There are four main troughs.
+Currently the most significant troughs are near the longitudes of South Africa, Western Australia, New Zealand, the south Pacific, and the southeast Pacific.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 12 March to 16 March, 27 March to 31 March, and 8 April to 12 April.
-Rain events originating in the tropics and moving south are possible about 14 March to 18 March, 31 March to 4 April, and 10 April to 14 April.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 6 August to 10 August.
+Rain events originating in the tropics and moving south are possible about 6 August to 10 August.

-Over Western Australia the strongest cold fronts should occur about 19 March to 23 March, 27 March to 31 March, and 8 April to 12 April.
+Over Western Australia the strongest cold fronts should occur about 6 August to 10 August.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.